tonylubin/todos-app/README.md

 - use of `Navigate` & `usenavigate` for redirection
 - created Private/protected route - user only view, redirects if a user isn't logged in

+Error handling for authentication procedures by displaying `auth error code/message` to the user

 <br>

 ---